-If an applicant or employee refuses to submit to a urinalysis drug screening, inform the applicant or employee that he/she may be ineligible to hold certification as a criminal justice officer for a period of not less than five (5) years.
-Send a written notification of the applicant's refusal to the Sheriffs' Standards Division.
+\If an applicant refuses to submit to a urinalysis drug screening, inform the applicant that he/she may be ineligible to hold certification as a criminal justice officer for a period of not less than five (5) years.
+Send a written notification of the applicant's refusal to the Criminal Justice Standards Division.